victorcana/PANAS/README.md

 ```
 -sudo apt-get install -y gcc-9
 ```
-Then, modify the src/Makefile by replacing "cc" with "gcc-9" on line 2.
+Then, modify the src/Makefile text file by replacing "cc" with "gcc-9" on line 2.
 With this change PAML should be correctly installed.

 ## Main Options